Simon-dl/Full_Math_CS_Guide/README.md

 **Software Engineer Interview Guide**

-   Amazing guide for somebody who wants to work a software Engineer jobs.
+   Amazing guide for somebody who wants to get a software engineer job.
 Goes over how to prepare, algorithms to look at, common questions, timelines, where to go next.
 Highly recommended.

     https://www.interviews.school/